アイスランド

 Vatnsdalshólar

-The cluster of hills in Vatnsdalur valley is thought to have been formed by a large landslide.
-There is a path to the top of one of the hills offering panoramic views.
+The cluster of hills in the Vatnsdalur valley is thought to have been formed by a large landslide.
+There is a path to the top of one of the hills where you can enjoy panoramic views.

 Borgarvirki

-The fortress at Borgarvirki is made of basalt layers and is an ancient volcanic plug, offering excellent surrounding views.
+The fortress of Borgarvirki is made of basalt layers and is an ancient volcanic plug offering wonderful views of the surrounding area.
 There is a compass rose on top of the fortress.

 Hvítserkur

-A deep, rugged gorge where the falls Kolufossar, named after the giantess Kola, tumble down.
+A deep and rugged canyon where the Kolufossar waterfall, named after the giantess Kola, plunges down.

 Meals B/F:⚪︎ LUN:× DIN:×